- From our Community Counselors: What impact on your life has EurAupair made?

-While homesickness can strike at any moment, the Holidays can often amplify the feelings of seclusion and loneliness for Au Pairs in America.
-When you host an Au Pair, helping her deal with her homesickness can make a world of difference.
-Here are four ways you can help your au pair over come homesickness.
+While homesickness can strike at any moment, the Holidays can often amplify the feelings of seclusion and loneliness for au pairs in America — especially because they know they won't be home to celebrate with their families.
+When you host an au pair, helping her deal with her homesickness can make a world of difference.

 - Decorating the house